mviereck/x11docker/README.md

     `--init=systemd` also shares access to `/sys/fs/cgroup`.
 Some processes will run as root in container.
     If a root process somehow breaks out of container, it can harm your host system.
 Allows many container capabilties that x11docker would drop otherwise.
   - `--hostipc` sets docker run option `--ipc=host`.
 Allows MIT-SHM / shared memory.
 Disables IPC namespacing.
   - `--hostnet` sets docker run option `--network=host`.
 Shares host network stack.
 Disables network namespacing.
-Container can spy on an maybe manipulate host network traffic.
+Container can spy on and maybe manipulate host network traffic.
   - `--hostdbus` allows communication over DBus with host applications.

 ### Sandbox